 There are no required subjects in this concentration.
-Students may complete [MLS 685 Strategic Problem Solving] at Excelsior College, and transfer approved courses from other institutions.
+Students may complete courses [MLS 685 Strategic Problem Solving, BUS 530 Project Management Principles & Applications, BUS 555 Principles & Practices of Performance Improvement] at Excelsior College, and transfer approved courses from other institutions.
 In addition, Excelsior College has reviewed and approved several educational programs offered by the International Society for Performance Improvement (ISPI) for credit toward this concentration.
 Each student wishing to earn academic credit for an approved ISPI educational program must submit a work sample to demonstrate an understanding and mastery of the subject matter and practical application of knowledge.
 A listing of the qualifying ISPI educational programs follows.